Click here for more information about our organization

 Is TeenWorks a nationally recognized organization?

-No. TeenWorks was formed in 2002 by a small group of Christian men In Tuolumne County who had a vision and desire to serve the “fatherless” in their community, specifically teen boys.
+No. TeenWorks was formed in 2002 by a small group of Christian men in Tuolumne County who had a vision and desire to serve the “fatherless” in their community, specifically teen boys.
 Since that time the program has expanded to serve both “at-risk” boys and girls.

 If I live outside of Tuolumne County could my child still participate in TeenWorks?

 We currently do not serve youth outside Tuolumne County, but hope to expand our service area as our program grows.
-Please contact us (e-mail link) to see if we can provide a mentor for your child if you live outside Tuolumne County or we may able to refer you to a similar program in your local community.
+Please contact us (firstname.lastname@example.org) to see if we can provide a mentor for your child if you live outside Tuolumne County or we may able to refer you to a similar program in your local community.

 How do I know the volunteer mentors you provide for the youth are of the highest quality and safe for my child to be around?